Classic Tomato Jelly

 Instructions

-- Measure purée exactly.
-Place juice, lemon juice, vinegar, sugar, and a pinch of salt in the pot.
+- Measure the tomato purée exactly into a heavy-bottomed pot.
+Stir juice, lemon juice, vinegar, sugar, and a pinch of salt into the pot.

 - Bring mixture to a rolling boil over high heat and allow to boil for one minute, stirring constantly!